Undergraduates Taking Graduate Courses

 Undergraduate students may not take courses in the School of Law.

-To apply to take a graduate course for undergraduate credit, please fill out an application and return it to the Engineering Office of Student Affairs, ECJ 2.200 by the 12th class day in a long-session semester or the fourth class day in the summer session.
+To apply to take a graduate course for undergraduate credit, please fill out an application and return it to Engineering Student Services, ESS building by the 12th class day in a long-session semester or the fourth class day in the summer session.

 Taking a Graduate Course for Graduate Credit